jhuntoo/elastic-issue/README.md

 ### Prerequisites
 - a GKE cluster
-- the ECK operator 1.2.0 must be installed in the elastic-system namespace (our config is [/operator](operator) for reference)
+- the ECK operator 1.2.0 must be installed in the elastic-system namespace (our config is in [/operator](operator) for reference)

 ### 1. Build infra
 - nodepool